 - For juicy chicken thighs, don't overcook the chicken.
 Many articles on the web talk about cooking dark meat to an internal temperature of 165℉ (or greater), which will result in dry chicken.
 I referenced The Food Lab book (by Kenji Lopez-Alt), and it gives a time vs. temperature curve for when chicken is safe: an internal temperature of 155℉ for 45 seconds, 160℉ for 14 seconds, and 165℉ instantaneously.
 So if the thickest part of the meat reads 155℉ for greater than 45 seconds, it's safe and juicy!

 - Marinate the chicken.
-I recommend marinating the chicken for 5 minutes to an hour, but you can marinate for longer if desired.
+I recommend marinating the chicken for at least 30 minutes, but you can marinate for longer if desired.
 Also, you can batch-marinate these chicken thighs and freeze them for a later date.

 📋 Recipe